dilv0055/docs/docs/framework/configure-apps/file-schema/wcf-directive/index.md

  Describes how the @ServiceHost directive is used when hosting a service in Internet Information Services (IIS)

  [How to: Host a WCF Service in WAS](../../../../../docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-was.md)
- Describes how the @ServiceHost directive is used when hosting a service in Windows Process Activation Service (WAS)
+ Describes how the @"ServiceHost" directive is used when hosting a service in Windows Process Activation Service (WAS)

 ## See Also
  [Hosting](../../../../../docs/framework/wcf/feature-details/hosting.md)